WHEN 'WE SHALL OVERCOME' WENT VIRAL

 Then, drilling the camera and the audience, he says, There is no Negro problem.
 There is no Southern problem.
 There is no Northern problem.
 There is only an American problem.'

-Later Johnson will mention that first teaching job.
+Soon Johnson turns to that first teaching job.

 My students were poor and they often came to class without breakfast and hungry.
 And they knew even in their youth the pain of prejudice.
 They never seemed to know why people disliked them, but they knew it was so because I saw it in their eyes. . .
 And somehow you never forget what poverty and hatred can do when you see its scars on the hopeful face of a young child.

-But the social programs would wait.
-Because the speech on March 15, 1965 is remembered for a single phrase.
+But the social programs would have to wait, because the speech on March 15, 1965 is remembered for a single phrase.
 Chanted throughout the Civil Rights Movement, the phrase had most recently been heard in Selma.
 Now, introducing the Voting Rights Act, the president of the United States. . .

 What happened in Selma is part of a far larger movement which reaches into every section and state of America.
 It is the effort of American Negroes to secure for themselves the full blessings of American life.
 Their cause must be our cause too.
 Because it's not just Negroes, but really it's all of us, who must overcome the crippling legacy of bigotry and injustice.
 And we shall overcome.